brashrebel/client-dash-wp-help/readme.txt

 Now the awesome power of the WP Help plugin can be harnessed and utilized within Client Dash!
 This plugin collects the help documents created by a source site using Mark Jaquith's super slick plugin.

+= Requirements =

+* Use of WP Help plugin on another site
+* Client Dash plugin version 1.2.1 or higher

 == Installation ==

 Using this plugin is very simple.
 All you have to do is: